Rosella Tolfree's World

 Rosella Tolfree's World is a fictional world.

 In 2017, 1 in 5 adults in the U.S. were reported to have a mental illness from mild to severe according to the NIMH.
 Of which, “serious mental illness defined as a mental, behavioral, or emotional disorder resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities” was about 4.5% of U.S. adults.

 By the time of the late First Age of Humanity, the U.S. dealt with its mental illness problem that plagued not only its prisons and jails, but society.

-Advance CRISPR systems were used to wipe out all genetic mental illness.
+Advance CRISPR systems were used to wipe out all genetic mental illness with a 99.9% accuracy.
 Society followed this up by advance A.I. to aid in the early detection of the remaining mental illness in children.

 Those children discovered to have latent mental illness traits as early as two years of age were placed into government sponsored drug programs.
 These kids for their rest of their lives were given doses of drugs formulated for their genome to control the mental illnesses from developing.
 This practice continued straight through the chaos of the Great Melt, with the inclusion of the A-4 birthing androids.